 The good news is that whilst you or I might need to bathe or shower every day, elderly people do not need to.

-A ‘wipe down’ with a warm wash cloth will be sufficient in keeping clean and minimising body odour in between of full baths.
+A ‘wipe down’ with a warm wash cloth will be sufficient in keeping clean and minimising body odour in between baths or showers.

-Be sure that the elderly person uses the washcloth to wash armpits, groin genitals, feet and any skin folds to minimise the risk of odour or infection.
-It is also important to remind them to dry any areas that are cleaned too thoroughly.
+Be sure that the elderly person uses the washcloth to wash armpits, groin, genitals, feet, and any skin folds to minimise the risk of odour or infection.
+It is also important to remind them to thoroughly dry any areas that are cleaned.

-Their skin is delicate and could be prone to getting sore if it is left wet regularly.
+Their skin is delicate and could be prone to getting sore, and worse still, infection, if it is left wet regularly.

 How often should elderly people bathe?